AgnosPCB/documentation/docs/User_guide.md

 All the inspection results will be stored in the PCB_OUT folder you will find in the external USB drive.
 The REFERENCE images will be moved to the folder called “REFERENCE”.
 You can find all of them there , in the case you need any of the REFERENCE images previously used.

-**NOTE**: the **“R”** key from the keyboard will **work as a camera trigger button too**.
-“R” will set a REFERENCE image. **“S”** will take a photo of an image to be inspected.
+<Note> Note: the “R” key from the keyboard will work as a camera trigger button too.
+“R” will set a REFERENCE image.
+“S” will take a photo of an image to be inspected.</Note>

-**NOTE**: If you activate the AUTO-ANALYSIS option, all the photos taken pressing “R” or the INSPECTION BUTTON for one second, will be automatically processed.
+<Note> Note: If you activate the AUTO-ANALYSIS option, all the photos taken pressing “R” or the INSPECTION BUTTON for one second, will be automatically processed.</Note>

-**IMPORTANT: By default, we send the camera already configured, but from time to time, re-check the camera is operating with the Aperture MODE enabled**
+<Important>IMPORTANT: By default, we send the camera already configured, but from time to time, re-check the camera is operating with the Aperture MODE enabled </Important>

 ![alt text](assets/CAMER_INSPECTION.PNG)